mgamble1023/SleepInvestigatoR/README.md

 (image on finding file path)

-After naming your filepath being careful to maintain the quotes and forward slashes you can highlight the three lines of code under the 'Set working directory...' header
+After naming your filepath being careful to maintain the quotes and forward slashes you can highlight the three lines of code under the 'Set working directory...' header and run

 ## Loading SleepInvestigatoR